Published Apr 12, 2023

 • If you’re experiencing chronic constipation, you should seek medical advice.

-By definition, constipation is when someone has three or fewer bowel movements weekly.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), constipation is defined as having three or fewer bowel movements per week.
 That said, it’s important to note that everyone’s bowel movements will vary in frequency and you must pay attention to other symptoms of constipation, such as bloating or stomach cramps, in order to know if you are experiencing constipation yourself.
+Ahead, we’ll dive into the basics of constipation including symptoms, causes, and complications as well as how to relieve constipation and when to seek medical attention.

 Constipation Symptoms